 that young kids need to hear

 responsibility.
 TLK focuses on the character of Simba and how he comes to terms with witnessing the death of his beloved parent.
 Facing the guilt that his uncle placed on him to make his trauma far worse, he must learn any of the responsibilities before he can reclaim his kingdom.
 Not only does TLK accomplish some dramatic subjects, but it has reached a darker path with some intensity and drama, from the hyenas to the stampede to frighten some of the younger kids.
 It led Disney to make a few more adult-themed animated films with mixed results.
-TLK is tamer with some edginess that would have landed the film a PG rating if it comes to the right time for children to seek knowledge of its themes.
+TLK is tamer with some edginess that would have landed the film a PG rating if it had come at the right time for children to seek knowledge of its themes.

 #4.
 Characters

-THE LION KING had not
+THE LION KING has not

 only established certain